-Warnings: Violence and death, but I try to avoid going into many graphics or gory detail about it and the main characters are mostly safe.
+Warnings: Violence and death.
 One character is seen abused by her mother in the beginning.
 Some mild swearing.

 I in fact started writing this story back in 2014, although it was adapted with characters and ideas that had been nestling in my mind far longer.
 That year (2014) I hurriedly typed a 70,000 word story to self-publish on Kindle and other sites.
 On that occasion I did everything wrong; the story was rushed (most of it written in just weeks), themes and several characters not yet fully developed, and I cut a great deal out of my original story idea in order to keep to 70,000 words.
 Finally, like many self published novels, it wasn’t edited or properly proof-read.
 Essentially it was really just a first draft.

 Yet, that story, world, and characters, continued to nag at me.
 And so I sporadically kept working on it, writing some shorts and considering how the world might develop.
 I worked out the themes, reinforced them, and have kept developing the characters to bring them sharper into focus, and ensure they all have a proper role in the story.
 Also I made big changes to the plot (although in some cases it’s returning to what I had originally intended before cutting and simplifying certain things).